-Haul time shall end when the truck is emptied for incorporation of the concrete into the work according to Article 1020.11(a)(7).
+According to Article 1020.11(a)(7), haul time shall end when the truck is emptied for incorporation of the concrete into the work.

+Also, according to Article 1020.11(a)(7), the maximum haul times for truck mixers, truck agitators, and nonagitator trucks are as follows.